-This Gordon Ramsay’s Fresh Pea & Mint Risotto Copycat is another fabulous copycat risotto that we love to enjoy on a regular basis!
-Made with fresh peas and infused mint oil, the flavor is perfectly light and fresh…a wonderful spring appetizer or entree!
+This Gordon Ramsay’s Fresh Pea & Mint Risotto Copycat is another fabulous copycat risotto that my family loves to enjoy on a regular basis!
+Made with fresh peas and infused mint oil, the flavor is perfectly light and fresh.
+A wonderful spring appetizer or entree!

-If you love our favorite celebrity chef as much as we do, check out our other Gordon Ramsay copycat risotto recipes!
-We also have our tasty Hell’s Kitchen Lobster Risotto and Mushroom Risotto recipes that are always a hit!!
-Plus, we have our Gordon Ramsay style scrambled eggs for the perfect eggs at breakfast (sauce pan preparation)!
+If you love our favorite celebrity chef as much as my husband and I do, check out my other Gordon Ramsay copycat risotto recipes!
+I also have my tasty Hell’s Kitchen Lobster Risotto and Mushroom Risotto recipes that are always a hit!!

 Gordon Ramsay Copycat Recipes